skulpt/skulpt/moreiteration.rst

 Exercises
 ---------

+This chapter showed us how to sum a list of items, and how to count items.
+The counting example also had an ``if`` statement that let us only count some selected items.
+In the previous chapter we also showed a function ``find_first_2_letter_word`` that allowed us an "early exit" from inside a loop by using ``return`` when some condition occurred.
+We now also have ``break`` to exit a loop (but not the enclosing function, and ``continue`` to abandon the current iteration of the loop without ending the loop.

+Composition of list traversal, summing, counting, testing conditions and early exit is a rich collection of building blocks that can be combined in powerful ways to create many functions that are all slightly different.

+The first six questions are typical functions you should be able to write using only these building blocks.

 #.
 Write a function to count how many odd numbers are in a list.
 #.
 Sum up all the even numbers in a list.